 Good service creates loyalty, and this is a proven long-term business strategy.

 So, today I’m still leaning towards DIY travel, even though in some cases it’s more demanding and even expensive.
-I also had a few good experiences with packaged events (our road trip to Kalanggaman Island was top-notch, for instance), but currently they are too few to convince me otherwise.
+I also had a few good experiences with packaged events (our road trip to Kalanggaman Island was top-notch and so was our island hopping trip in Biliran, for instance), but currently they are too few to convince me otherwise.

 Packaged tours are oftentimes a last resort, and when I do I make sure that the organizer is personally vouched by someone I know or, if not, the destination is somewhere I really want to go to.